30 Mesmerizing Classic Book Retellings for 2023

 This is a Jane Eyre classic retelling featuring a southern home decor influencer!
 Told by both the second wife and through the diary entries of the first, this domestic thriller is perfect for year-round reading.

-Kirsten was shocked, Jackie guessed a lot of it, but we both enjoyed it a great deal.
+I was shocked by the ending.
 Who would have thought that so many influencer books would be thrillers?

 Anna K

-There are enough twists to make it interesting, but it was such a wonderful escapist read.
-I can’t wait to tackle the sequel!
+While this is a retelling of a story I already know, there were enough twists to make it interesting!
+It was such a wonderful escapist read and I can’t wait to tackle the sequel!

 Classic Book Retellings